 SUITABLE SHELTER

 A heated or properly ventilated shed, garage, or out building that has a floor, a roof, and four walls, one of which shall contain a doorway.
-The shelter shall not include (1) a crawl space which is under a building or part of a building, (2) the space under or inside of a vehicle, (3) any structure made from pressure treated wood which contains the chemicals arsenic or chromium, or (4) a floor consisting of wire or chain link, or (5) any structure made from cardboard or other materials that are easily degraded by the elements.
-However, for rabbits only, a shatter may have a wire floor with its openings no larger than ½ inch by 1 inch.
+The following shall not be considered proper shelter: (1) a crawl space which is under a building or part of a building, (2) the space under or inside of a vehicle, (3) any structure made from pressure treated wood which contains the chemicals arsenic or chromium, or (4) a floor consisting of wire or chain link, or (5) any structure made from cardboard or other materials that are easily degraded by the elements.
+However, for rabbits only, a shatter shelter may have a wire floor with its openings no larger than ½ inch by 1 inch.
 Additionally, at the discretion of the Animal Control Authority, a dog house fitting the requirements of a properly insulated dog house or a heated dog house, may be considered a suitable shelter depending upon the body condition and breed of the dog in question.

 TETHERING